 - Self-Deficiency – “I am incapable.”

 - Safety/Security – “It’s not safe to trust others.”

 - Control – “I am powerless.”

 On the right side of the handout, the positive, opposite cognitions are listed.
 For example, the opposites of the statements above are:

-- I am worthless. / I have value.
+- I am powerless./I have enough control.